britnidesigns/rkdevelopment/wp-content/plugins/profile-builder/readme.txt

 12. Role Editor

 == Changelog ==
+= 2.8.1 =
+* Added a feedback modal on plugin deactivate for profile builder
+* Added 'form_name' parameter to the submit button value hook.
+* Fixed small typos.

+= 2.8.0 =
+* Improved reCaptcha security on login forms
+* Fixed issue with 'User to edit' field and multiple edit forms on the same page
+* Fixed some warnings regarding the 'save_post' hook
+* Fixed a warning regarding 'create_function'

 = 2.7.9 =
 * Added support for Content Restriction on WooCommerce shop page and products
 * Fixed php version 7.2 warnings